soundpress/RulesOfNYC/docs/c35/index.rst

    (ii) Where holiday falls within two-day counting period.
 If the counting period is two days in duration, then Saturday, Sunday, or a legal holiday must be excluded if it falls on the first or last day of the counting period.

    (iii) Weekends and holidays.
-If the deadline for submitting a Certification or for filing a disclosure statement, other than a daily pre-election disclosure statement, falls on a Saturday, Sunday or legal holiday, the next business day becomes the deadline.
+If the scheduled date of a public funds payment, or the deadline for submitting a Certification or for filing a disclosure statement, other than a daily pre-election disclosure statement, falls on a Saturday, Sunday, or legal holiday, the next business day becomes the deadline or scheduled payment date.

 (b) Meeting Board deadlines.